daszeal/hi/_projects/perfecting-the-powered-landing.md

 Plain English: Finding how to land falling things using rocket engines, [example here](https://www.youtube.com/watch?v=HZmcicruJmw).

 ### Goals
-- Requires minimal data input from on-board sensors;
+- Requires minimal data input from on-board sensors, where no predictions for altitude or velocity are necessary;
-- Effectively cuts all velocity to zero once on the landing site;
+- Effectively cuts all velocity to zero once on the landing site by firing engines at a specific throttle given current circumstances;
 - Computationally simple, enabling quick correction adjustments;
 - Enabling development of flight computers for more spacecraft capable of powered landing, on Earth or on other celestial bodies.